“Passion” seems to be something to which we attach great importance.

 Exercise

 I sometimes find myself pushing off exercise in an attempt to get all of my work done on time.
-But over time, I’ve learned that my brain actually deos function better after getting some exercise.
+But over time, I’ve learned that my brain actually does function better after getting some exercise.
 Yeah, yeah, all those health articles aren’t just yanking your chain.

 Exercise helps boost both memory and thinking, both of which are key ingredients for cognitive success.